-- course work common to both programs must constitute a well-planned and meaningful part of each of the programs; - 2. the course work common to both programs may not include 599 Thesis or 592 Research credits leading to the thesis or equivalent in either degree; - 3. graduate credit transferred from another institution may be applied toward only one degree program; and - 4. when the two degree programs are pursued at the same time, they must have the approval of the heads of both academic units involved.
+- course work common to both programs must constitute a well-planned and meaningful part of each of the programs; - the course work common to both programs may not include 599 Thesis or 592 Research credits leading to the thesis or equivalent in either degree; - 3. graduate credit transferred from another institution may be applied toward only one degree program; - 4. when the two degree programs are pursued at the same time, they must have the approval of the heads of both academic units involved; and - concurrent enrollment in a doctoral and master's degree may not have common hours appear on both programs of study.